 In the podcast “What Really Happened When E-bay Went To China”, Alan Tien, the former GM of PayPal China, highlighted how difficult it was to justify R&D investment to improve product in a smaller (China!) market.
 The full podcast is here (Minute 4:30).

-On measuring cost (of sacred resources)
+On measuring cost (of scarce resources)

-So, what is MoAR?
+So, What is MoAR?

 MoAR enables a more direct and holistic measure for portfolio planning and a clearer visual of product portfolio metrics.